 Playa Mina is one of our favorite secret beaches near Tamarindo.
 It has soft white sand, crystal clear waters and lots of trees for shade.

 Waves can get a big strong so just keep an eye out if you want to swim, especially in rainy season.
-We also recommend a high car if you visit sine the road is unpaved with lots of pot holes and mud.
+We also recommend a high car if you visit during rainy season since the road is unpaved with lots of pot holes and mud.
 In dry season, it is passable with a normal car going slow and carefully.

 Las Catalinas (Playa Prieta, Sugar Beach, Danta and Dantita)